SuperMohit/product-microservice-cqrs/README.md

 ## Project Workflow:
 <br/>

-1. Add Product to the system using  rest client(Postman).
+1. Add Product to the system using  rest client(Postman) or using Swagger.
 Notice the endpoints.
 Request is made to API Gateway routed to command services name registered with Eureka Server.

 ![ScreenShot](https://github.com/SuperMohit/product-microservice-cqrs/blob/master/restclient.png)